critesjosh/celo-dappkit/README.md

 ## Developing the mobile application

 Keep in mind that you will need a version of the Celo Wallet installed on the mobile device with which you are developing the application.
-The Celo Wallet is the private key management software used to sign transations for the user.
+The Celo Wallet is the private key management software used to sign transactions for the user.

 You can build a the latest version of the Celo Wallet and find instructions on running a development build [here.](https://github.com/celo-org/celo-monorepo/tree/master/packages/mobile) Once you have a device with the Celo wallet installed, you can start working on your application.